iyu/spread2json/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Rebase your local changes against the master branch
-5. Run test suite with the `npm test; npm run-script checkstyle` command and confirm that it passes
+5. Run test suite with the `npm test; npm run lint` command and confirm that it passes
 5. Create new Pull Request

 [npm-image]: https://img.shields.io/npm/v/spread2json.svg?style=flat-square